BBC Home

 For ages it's seemed like a big scary monster hanging over us all, but not actually doing anything.

-In the last three months there's been a FALL in the number of things Britain has made or sold, like food, cinema tickets and cars.
+There was a FALL in the number of things Britain made or sold, like food, cinema tickets and cars.

-That means for the first time in years our economy is shrinking instead of growing.
+That meant that for the first time in years, our economy was shrinking instead of growing.

-This means it'll be harder for shops and businesses to make money, and pay people to work for them.
+During times like these, it's harder for shops and businesses to make money, and to pay people to work for them.

 No-one knows for sure.

-But some experts say it could be 2010 before the British economy starts growing again.
+But some experts say it could be a few years before the British economy, and the British people, have totally recovered.